Judge in long-running lawsuit declines to block the use of Georgia's voting system

 “Although Plaintiffs have not ultimately prevailed on their legal claims, their work has identified substantial concerns about the administration, maintenance, and security of Georgia’s electronic in-person voting system,” Totenberg wrote.
 “These investigative and educational efforts have prompted meaningful legislative action to bolster the transparency and accountability of Georgia’s voting systems.”

-In addition to other changes, a law passed by Georgia lawmakers last year requires QR codes to be removed from ballots by July 2026, though she noted that funding and government action would be required to implement that change.
+In addition to other changes, a law passed by Georgia lawmakers last year requires QR codes to be removed from ballots by July 2026, though Totenberg noted that change requires funding and government action.

-A report Halderman wrote in 2021 as part of this lawsuit prompted the federal Cybersecurity and Infrastructure Security Agency in 2022 to put out advisory recommending steps that should be taken by election officials in places that use the voting machines that Georgia uses.
-Georgia election officials in 2023 said they planned to wait until after the 2024 election to install a software update to address some of the security flaws, saying they had taken other measures to protect the state’s voting system.
+A report Halderman wrote in 2021 as part of this lawsuit prompted the federal Cybersecurity and Infrastructure Security Agency to publish an advisory in 2022 recommending steps that should be taken by election officials in places that use the voting machines Georgia uses.
+Georgia election officials decided to wait until after the 2024 election to install a software update to address some of the security flaws, saying they had taken other measures to secure the system.

-Totenberg’s ruling puts an end to a long and twisting path.
-Throughout the process she has repeatedly raised concerns about the state’s voting system and practices and, early on, accused state officials of ignoring problems.
-In an August 2019 ruling, she prohibited the state from using its antiquated paperless voting machines beyond that year.
-The state had agreed to purchase new voting machines from Dominion a few weeks earlier and scrambled to deploy them ahead of the 2020 election cycle.
+Totenberg’s ruling ends a long and twisting saga.
+Throughout the process, she has repeatedly expressed concerns about the state’s voting system and practices and, early on, accused state officials of ignoring problems.

-Conspiracy theorists and people looking to give credence to Trump’s claims of a stolen election have seized on Totenberg’s intermediate rulings in the case, as well as on Halderman’s findings.
+Conspiracy theorists and others looking to bolster Trump’s claims of a stolen election have seized on Totenberg’s preliminary rulings, as well as on Halderman’s findings.
 But Halderman has always made clear that his mission was to identify vulnerabilities in the system, that he was not tasked with looking for and had not found any evidence that those weaknesses had been exploited.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.